theduke/quickjs-rs/libquickjs-sys/README.md

-# quickjs-sys
+# libquickjs-sys

 FFI Bindings for [quickjs](https://bellard.org/quickjs/), a Javascript engine.

-See the [quickjs](https://crates.io/crates/quickjs) crate for a high-level wrapper.
+See the [quick](https://crates.io/crates/quickjs) crate for a high-level wrapper.